+Behavioral investing looks at how investing and our emotions interact.
 It is not in our nature to be good investors.
-What can cause investors to “buy low” or “sell high?”
+What causes investors to “buy low” or “sell high?”
 Most of us probably believe our investment transactions are based on objective information with an intense focus on achieving our goals.
 However, we are human.
 Our emotions can keep us from making objective decisions based on cold, hard facts.
-For example,consider the following:
+For example, consider the following:

 · Have you bought a stock after seeing a pundit talk about it on television?
 (Full Disclosure: While I no longer even consider it, earlier in my life there were times I did just that.
-I can’t say it always worked out well.)
+It didn’t always work out well.)

 · Have you bought a stock after its price started to move higher because you didn’t want to feel left out?